In this post I’m sharing a super EASY method for making lined Christmas stockings.

 This Christmas stocking pattern is easy enough that you can make a bunch of stockings in an afternoon, either for yourself or a gift.
 (And who doesn’t sometimes want new, hip stockings to impress Santa?)

 I’ve also updated the tutorial to include a simple attached loop for hanging your stockings by the chimney with care.
 (Or anywhere else you want to hang them.

-So start by printing the stocking pattern (click here for template) -or designing one of your own.
 Fabric requirements need to be enough fabric to cut two stocking shapes from two different fabrics.
-For this size stocking you will need an 11″ x 14″ piece of fabric for front and back outside pieces and another 11″ x 14″ piece for front and back lining pieces.
-(1 Fat Quarter would be enough for all four pieces, but they would all be the same.)
+For the small size stocking you will need an 11″ x 14″ piece of fabric for front and back outside pieces and another 11″ x 14″ piece for front and back lining pieces.
+1 Fat Quarter would be enough for all four pieces, but they would all be the same.

 With wrong sides together, cut TWO stocking shapes of both your outside fabric and your cuff/liner fabric.
 IMPORTANT: make sure your toe faces both directions for each fabric.
 (This is why matching wrong sides together will help you get pieces facing both directions.)

 Now pair up one outside fabric with one lining/cuff fabric with the toes pointing the same direction like this.
 (See picture above.)
 Match the outside fabric and lining fabric from each set right sides together and sew a 1/4″ seam along the top of the two pieces.
 Open pieces up and press seam open.
 Repeat for back side.

 Now match front and back pieced units right sides together with outside fabrics matched up and lining fabrics matched up.
 Center seams should match up too.
 Pin to hold two sides together.
 Leaving a space in the lining fabric for turning right side out, sew all the way around the outside edge of the stocking pieces (-where gray line is drawn.)
 Click on picture to see closer view.